Precomputing Multi-Agent Path Replanning Using Temporal Flexibility: Introduction

 \section{Introduction}

-When executing in a multi-agent environment, delays frequently occur, which can result in conflicts and disrupt the previously safe execution of the plan.
-Resolving these execution conflicts often requires deciding which agents will have their plans disrupted and by how much.
+When executing a plan in a multi-agent environment, delays frequently occur, leading to conflicts and disrupting the plan's previously safe execution.
+Resolving these conflicts requires deciding which agents' plans to disrupt and by how much.
 As conflicts compromise the safe execution, a decision must be made swiftly, while replanning takes time.

-In this paper, we address the multi-agent path replanning problem, where a single agent needs to be replanned (e.g., because of a delay), and our objective is to recover a safe plan as quickly as possible.
-Full replanning of all agents can be computationally expensive, so we consider the subset of these problems where other agents may only be delayed, not rerouted, and this delay must not introduce additional conflicts.
-These constraints are inspired by the application of railway networks.
-We quantify an agent's ability to absorb a delay as its \emph{temporal flexibility}, which is the maximum delay that it can take without changing the order in which agents use a resource, and without further delaying more agents.
+In this paper, we address the multi-agent path replanning problem, where a single agent needs to be replanned (e.g., due to a delay), and our objective is to recover a safe plan as quickly as possible.
+Full replanning of all agents can be computationally expensive, so we consider the subset of these problems where other agents may only be delayed, not rerouted or re-ordered, and this delay must not introduce additional conflicts.
+These constraints are inspired by the railway network application.
+We quantify an agent's ability to absorb a delay as its \emph{temporal flexibility}, which is the maximum delay it can take without changing the order in which other agents use a resource or further delaying them.
 The temporal flexibility is easily precomputed from a given plan.
-With this, we can identify the set of \emph{tipping points} for the delayed agent, which are the extent of the delays causing a conflict with another agent at which the ordering should change (i.e., when the other agent should go first).
+This allows us to identify the set of \emph{tipping points} for the delayed agent, which are the time points until which the delayed agent can use another agent's temporal flexibility and thus go first, and after this tipping point, the other agent should go first, and the ordering of the agents thus changes.
+FlexSIPP also provides a second use case: given a single delayed start time, return a plan minimizing the total delay.